MicrosoftDocs/azure-devops-docs/release-notes/2019/includes/pipelines/sprint-149-update.md

 ### Private projects now get 60 minutes of run time per pipeline job

-Until now, a free account (that is, one which had not purchased parallel jobs) would run a job for up to 30 minutes at a time, up to 1,800 minutes per month.
+Until now, a free account (that is, one which hadn't purchased parallel jobs) would run a job for up to 30 minutes at a time, up to 1,800 minutes per month.
 With this update, we have increased the limit from 30 to 60 minutes for free accounts.

 If you need to run your pipeline for more than 60 minutes, you can pay for additional capacity per parallel job or run in a self-hosted agent.
 Self-hosted agents don't have a job length restrictions.